Mandu (food): Names and etymology

-The name is cognate with the names of similar types of meat-filled dumplings along the Silk Road in Central Asia, such as Uyghur manta (مانتا), Turkish mantı, Kazakh mänti (мәнті), Uzbek manti, Afghan mantu, and Armenian mantʿi (մանթի).
-Chinese mántou (饅頭 (馒头)) is also considered a cognate, which used to mean meat-filled dumplings but now refers to steamed buns without any filling.
+The name mandu is cognate with the names of similar types of meat-filled dumplings along the Silk Road in Central Asia, such as Uyghur manta (مانتا), Tajik mantu, Turkish mantı, Kazakh mänti (мәнті), Uzbek manti, Afghan mantu, and Armenian mantʿi (մանթի).
+Chinese mántou (饅頭 (馒头)) is also considered a cognate; historically, the term referred to meat-filled dumplings, but it now denotes steamed buns without filling.

-Mandu can be divided into gyoja type and poja type.
-In Chinese, the categories of dumplings are called jiǎozi (餃子 (饺子)) and bāozi (包子) respectively, which are cognates with the Korean words gyoja and poja.
-In Japanese, the former-type dumplings are called gyōza (餃子), which is also a cognate.
-In Mongolian, the latter-type dumplings are called buuz (бууз) and in Nepalese and Tibetan, they are called momo (मम, མོག་མོག) which are cognates with the former.
+Korean mandu encompasses both thin-wrapper dumplings, that are occasionally also called gyoja, which are equivalent and cognate to Chinese jiǎozi (餃子 (饺子)) and Sino-Japanese gyōza (餃子), and steamed bun-type dumplings, which are closer in form to Chinese bāozi (包子) and Mongolian buuz (бууз).
+The latter are not referred to by the would-be cognate poja in Korean; instead, they are usually called wang-mandu (왕만두), where wang means "king", as in "king-sized".
+Unlike Chinese bāozi, which may contain either sweet or savoury fillings, Korean wang-mandu are savoury.
+Steamed buns with sweet fillings in Korean cuisine are known by other names, such as jjinppang and hoppang, and are not regarded as mandu.

 History

 Mandu are believed to have been first brought to Korea from the Yuan dynasty in the 14th century during the reign of the Goryeo dynasty.

 The state religion of Goryeo was Buddhism, which discouraged the consumption of meat.
 The Mongolian incursion into Goryeo relaxed the religious prohibition against consuming meat, and mandu was among the newly imported dishes that included meat.

-The first record of dumplings in Korea are seen in the text ' in the history text Goryeosa.
+The first record of dumplings in Korea are seen in the text in the history text Goryeosa.
 In the text, dumplings were said to be made by a naturalized Khitan person during the reign of King Myeongjong of Goryeo..
 When his father became ill, the doctor said, 'If you eat your son's meat, you can cure your illness.'
 Then, he cut off his own thigh meat, mixed it with other ingredients, made dumplings, and fed it to his father.
 After that, his father was cured.
 In 1185, the king heard the story of his filial piety and ordered the ministers to discuss how to reward him.
-He erected Hongsalmun Gate to commend him and recorded his into historical records.
+He erected Hongsalmun Gate to commend him and recorded this into historical records.

 Another possibility is mandu came to Korea at a much earlier period from the Middle East through the Silk Road.
 Historians point out many cuisines based on wheat, such as dumplings and noodles, which originated from Mesopotamia and gradually spread from there.
 It also spread east along the Silk Road, leaving many versions of mandu throughout Central and East Asia.

 A Goryeo-era folk song, "Ssanghwajeom", tells a story of a mandu shop (ssanghwa meaning 'dumplings', and jeom meaning 'shop') run by a foreigner, probably of Central Asian origin.